ampled/svelte-inspect-value/README.md

 | parseJson      | boolean                      | if enabled, parse strings that start with `'{'` or `'['` and display the parsed value                     | `false`     |

 [Full list of props here](https://inspect.eirik.space/getting-started#props)

+# Acknowledgements

+- the "drak"-theme is based on the [dracula](https://draculatheme.com/) color scheme
+- the "stereo"-theme is based on the [monokai](https://monokai.pro/) color scheme